Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

 Gastrointestinal tract problems

 People may have nausea, diarrhea, and vague abdominal discomfort.
 The occurrence of these symptoms may be the forewarning of a flare-up.
 Impairment of blood supply to various parts of the gastrointestinal tract may result in more severe abdominal pain, damage to the liver or pancreas (pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
-It is surrounded by the lower edge of the stomach and the first... read more ), or a blockage or hole (perforation Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of gastrointestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream)... read more ) of the gastrointestinal tract.
+It is surrounded by the lower edge of the stomach and the first... read more ), or a blockage or hole (perforation Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of intestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream) and... read more ) of the gastrointestinal tract.

 Diagnosis of Lupus

 Doctors suspect lupus mainly on the basis of the person’s symptoms during a thorough physical examination, particularly in a young woman.

 To help confirm the diagnosis, doctors do several laboratory tests.
 Although there is no single laboratory test that confirms the diagnosis of lupus, doctors do these tests to rule out other connective tissue disorders.
 Doctors then base the diagnosis of lupus on all of the information they gather, including symptoms, physical examination results, and all test results.
 Doctors use this information to help them determine whether people meet specific, established criteria that are used to confirm lupus.
 Nonetheless, because of the wide range of symptoms, distinguishing lupus from similar diseases and making the diagnosis can be difficult.